alxersov/ctlg/README.md

  - .NET console application (.NET Framework 4.6.2).
  - Entity Framework with SQLite DB, database migrations in SQL.
  - Pri.LongPath is used to support long paths.
- - Autofac is used to inject dpendencies.
+ - Autofac is used to inject dependencies.
  - SharpCompress is used to read archive files.
  - Crc32.NET is used to calculate CRC32 checksums.
  - NUnit and Moq for testing.